OCA/l10n-italy/l10n_it_ddt/README.rst

 Sale Order confirmation.

+You can also directly create a DDT using
+Inventory -> Operations -> DDT
-You can also directly create a DDT using warehouse -> operations -> package preparations menu and add existings delivery orders to it, in the 'transfers' tab.
+menu and add existings delivery orders to it, in the 'transfers' tab.

-You can add lines to an existing DDT using the 'details' tab.
+You can add lines to an existing DDT using the 'Details' tab.
 Lines can be descriptive or linked to a product.
 If linked to a product, the stock movement will also be created.

-When you work with delivery orders, you can create a DDT selecting 1 or more pickings and running wizard 'DDT from pickings'.
+When you work with delivery orders, you can create a DDT selecting 1 or more pickings and launching the action 'DDT from pickings'.

 Also, you can select 1 or more pickings and run 'add pickings to DDT' to add the selected delivery orders to an existing DDT